Multi-Purpose Academy Pod - Quick Reference Page

 Router Interfaces

 The NETLAB+ interface name translation feature is supported on this pod type.
 This may influence the selection of modular interface cards and slot placement within the router.
-Please review the expected interface names for each router.

 Virtual PC Support